gumgum/multivitamin/README.md

 obj_det_module = TFDetector(name="IG_obj_det", ver="1.0.0", model="models_dir/")
 ```

-Now, let's put it all together and construct a `Server` which will pull requests from the AWS SQS queue `queue_name=SQS-ObjectDetector` and push the responses to `s3://aws.amazon.com/od-output/2019-03-22/`
+And finally, construct a `Server` which will pull requests from the AWS SQS queue `queue_name=SQS-ObjectDetector` and push the responses to `s3://aws.amazon.com/od-output/2019-03-22/`

 ```
 from multivitamin.server import Server